-Remove communication barriers for attendees of your scheduled Webex meetings and webinars by including simultaneous interpretation.
-Simultaneous interpretation allows attendees to hear the presentation in their preferred language, making them more efficient and inclusive.
+Make your scheduled Webex meetings and webinars more inclusive and efficient by including simultaneous interpretation, which allows attendees to hear the presentation in their preferred language.

-Hosts are responsible for enabling simultaneous interpretation for the meetings and webinars that they schedule.
-As a host, you create the audio channels, invite and assign the interpreters.
-Hosts of meetings can also manage the interpretation during their meeting, so you can add new language channels and assign participants to be interpreters to meet the needs of more attendees.
+Hosts can enable simultaneous interpretation for the meetings and webinars that they schedule.
+As host, you create the audio channels, invite interpreters and assign them to languages.
+Meeting and webinar hosts can also manage the interpretation during their meeting, so you can add new language channels and assign participants to be interpreters to meet the needs of more attendees.

 Here are the tasks you can perform as a host:

 As an interpreter, you hear the original meeting or webinar audio and see the active speaker and any shared content so that you can translate it to your target language.
 You can switch the direction of your target language if you're interpreting in both directions.
 If there are multiple interpreters assigned to your language, you can hand off interpretation to them when it's their turn.
-Send them chat messages if you need to coordinate hand-offs or just want to make sure you're all on the same page.
+Send them chat messages if you need to coordinate hand-offs or just want to make sure you're all in sync.

 Here are the tasks you can perform as an interpreter: